erdnaxeli/clip/docs/user guide/errors.md

 The errors related to options parsing are accessible with `Clip::ParsingError#options`.
 It returns a `Hash(String, Clip::Errors)`

-The key is the name of the option which triggers the error.
+The key is the name of the option which triggered the error.
 If the option was present in the user input, the name used will be kept.
 If not, there are two cases: either the option has no names specified with the `Clip::Option` annotation and the default one is used, or the first name in the annotation is used.